hyperledger-archives/grid/examples/splinter/README.md

 ## Demonstrate Grid Smart Contract Functionality

+**Note:** To simplify this procedure, the example `docker-compose.yaml` file defines environment variables for the ``gridd-alpha`` and ``gridd-beta`` containers.
+These variables define the Grid daemon's key file and endpoint, so you don't have to use the `-k` and `--url` options with the `grid` command in this section.

+The following environment variables apply only to this example.
+If you want to override these values, you can edit `docker-compose.yaml` to redefine the variables, or you can use the associated option with the `grid` commands in steps 3 through 10.

+- `GRID_DAEMON_KEY` defines the key file name for the Grid daemon, as generated by the `docker-compose.yaml` file.
+Use `-k <keyfile>` to override this variable on the command line.

+- `GRID_DAEMON_ENDPOINT` defines the endpoint for the ``gridd-alpha`` or ``gridd-beta`` container.
+Use `--url <endpoint>` to override this variable on the command line.

 1. Start a bash session in the `gridd-alpha` Docker container.
 You will use this container to run Grid commands on `alpha-node-000`.